 - How much does it cost to go to a trade school?

 - Do you need a high school diploma to attend a trade school?

-Also known as a career college, vocational school, or technical institute, this type of school provides a good alternative to a traditional four-year college or university.
-At its core, a trade or technical school is an educational institution that focuses on teaching marketable skills for particular careers.
-In contrast to many traditional colleges and universities, vocational schools offer streamlined training opportunities that often feature benefits like:
+"Trade school" can also be known as any combination of the terms trade/vocational/career/technical and school/college/institute.
+Fundamentally, a trade or technical school is an educational institution that focuses on teaching marketable skills for particular careers.
+Trade schools are excellent alternatives to traditional colleges or universities and offer streamlined training opportunities and benefits like: